S99C/practice_rep/README.md

 # practice_rep

-#This is practice repository.
-Some of my simple pratice pages are here!
+<br>UI/UX replicated from udemy course examples and some miscellaneous youtube videos, and also my personal ideas are here!

 #Links of the hosted sites will be updated here: